Hans-Joachim Roedelius interview about Kluster and beyond

 There’s not much to tell about because it’s too long ago, I only remember titles of films such as: “Verklungene Melodie” (“Lost melody”) and “Der Choral von Leuthen” (“The Choir of Leuthen”) and names of actors with whom I “played” such as Brigitte Horney, Willy Birgel, Ilse Werner…

 How did you first got involved with the music?

 As an animator for tourists in a naturist camp at the isle of Corsica where I organised and played drum sessions at the beach at night.

 Around 1968 you co-founded the music commune known as ‘Human Being’ and co-formed ‘Zodiak Free Arts Lab’, the centre of Berlin’s Underground Culture.
-How did you got an idea to create this kind of avenue?
-It must had been very hard in those days?
+Was it difficult to start?

 ‘Zodiak’ had probably the most important role in history of German experimental music.
 How did the concerts looked like at ‘Zodiak’?

 It all happened in a big black room.
 There was the stage in the middle and the audience sitting, or standing around, but we had small stages at the sides of the room and sometimes several bands / musicians played at once.

 It must have been really fantastic to be a part of such a creative time and place?